 How Do I Get Started?

 Dr. Joshua Hyman and his staff will be happy to discuss this procedure with you.
-Please feel free to call for a private consultation with our plastic surgeon, or you can request an appointment online.
+Please call 212-517-5157 for a free consultation with our plastic surgeon.
+Our plastic surgery center serves patients in Manhattan, New York City and nearby areas of New York.